James Hazeldine: Television and film

 Hazeldine was also a prolific television actor who is probably best known for his role as firefighter Mike "Bayleaf" Wilson in the LWT drama London's Burning.
 He played the role from 1986 to 1996 and also directed some episodes.

 Other major TV roles include that of Frank Barraclough in the 1973–1975 drama series Sam and the role of journalist Tom Crane in the 1979 paranormal thriller series The Omega Factor.
 He also starred in the children's series Chocky (1984) and its sequels Chocky's Children (1985) and Chocky's Challenge (1986), all scripted by one of The Omega Factor's writers, Anthony Read.
 In 1983 he played the part of Kidder in Willy Russell's five part Channel 4 drama One Summer, also starring David Morrissey.
 In the later 1980s Hazeldine had major roles in two BBC comedy dramas: as haulage firm owner Picard in Truckers (1987) and as Bernie in Streets Apart (1988–1989).
 In 1993 he played Reg Manston in the Heartbeat episode "Bitter Harvest".
 In 1999, He played Austin Danforth in the ITV drama The Last Train and in 2001 he appeared as Ivan Braithwaite in Adrian Mole: The Cappuccino Years.
+He also played Ian in series 2 of Fat Friends (TV series).

 In September 1996 he directed the Heartbeat episode "Forget Me Not".

 Hazeldine also appeared in Granada Television's production of "The Musgrave Ritual", as part of ITV's The Return of Sherlock Holmes series, as Richard Brunton, alongside Jeremy Brett, as well as the Miss Marple story "The Murder at the Vicarage", as Lawrence Redding, alongside Joan Hickson, Paul Eddington and Cheryl Campbell.
 Shortly before he died, Hazeldine played DI Stan Egerton in the ITV television drama Shipman (2002).

 His film credits are less numerous.
 Hazeldine made his screen debut as Stalin in Nicholas and Alexandra (1971).
 His credits also include The National Health (1973), The Medusa Touch (1978) and Pink Floyd – The Wall (1982).